Six (musical): Studio cast recording

-Six (Studio Cast Recording) is studio album that was released digitally and on CD on August 31, 2018 through 6 Music, Loudmouth Music, and Ex-Wives Ltd. The recording peaked at number four on the UK Soundtracks chart, ten on the UK Compilation Chart, 65 on the UK Album Downloads Chart, and number two on the US Cast Albums chart.
-It was certified Gold in the UK in November 2021 and "Don't Lose Ur Head" was certified Silver in 2022.
-An instrumental "sing-along" version was released on July 30, 2019.
-The studio cast recording was released on vinyl for the first time on March 11, 2022.
+Six (Studio Cast Recording) is a studio album that was released digitally and on CD on 31 August 2018 through 6 Music, Loudmouth Music, and Ex-Wives Ltd. The recording was released on vinyl for the first time on 11 March 2022.
+The studio cast included, Renée Lamb (Catherine of Aragon), Christina Modestou (Anne Boleyn), Natalie Paris (Jane Seymour), Genesis Lynea (Anna of Cleves), Aimie Atkinson (Katherine Howard), Izuka Hoyle (Catherine Parr).
+The recording peaked at number four on the UK Soundtracks chart, ten on the UK Compilation Chart, 65 on the UK Album Downloads Chart, and number two on the US Cast Albums chart.
+It was certified Gold in the UK in November 2021, "Don't Lose Ur Head" was certified Silver in 2022 and "Ex-Wives" was certified Silver in 2023.
+An instrumental "sing-along" version was released on 30 July 2019.

 Live original Broadway cast recording

-Six: Live on Opening Night (Original Broadway Cast Recording) is a live album recorded by the original Broadway cast on their official opening night at the Lena Horne Theatre on 3 October 2021.
+Six: Live on Opening Night (Original Broadway Cast Recording) is a live album recorded by the original Broadway cast on their official opening night at the then Brooks Atkinson Theatre on 3 October 2021.
+This was the first time in Broadway history that an original cast recorded their musical's production album live.
 The cast recording was released digitally on 6 May 2022.
 It includes all of the musical numbers in the show, as well as a bonus song by the Broadway alternates.
-It debuted at #1 on the Billboard's Cast Album charts, and was streamed over 3.5 million times within two weeks of its' release.
-The recording will be released on CD and vinyl.
+It debuted at #1 on the Billboard's Cast Album charts, and was streamed over 3.5 million times within two weeks of its release.
+The recording was released on CD and vinyl.

 Concept

+All six of King Henry VIII's wives are in a band and they are competing to see which queen had the worst fate to see who got to lead the band.
+They each tell their story's through song and towards the end after Katherine Howard's song they start to argue.
+But Catherine Parr ends this bickering by saying that they should stop comparing themselves and find something in common with each other, other than their husband.
+The musical end with Catherine Parr's song and the song SIX all about what they would've liked their lives to be like without King Henry.